arcus/education_modules/statistical_tests/statistical_tests.md

 **Pre-requisites**:

 * Learners should already be familiar with the purpose and assumptions of any test they intend to run --- this module covers the "how" only, not the "why".
 * This module also assumes some basic familiarity with either R or python.
-If you are brand new to one or both (or want a refresher) consider starting with [Intro to R](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/r_basics_introduction/r_basics_introduction.md) or [Python Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/python_basics_writing_python_code/python_basics_writing_python_code.md) first and then coming back here.
+If you are brand new to one or both (or want a refresher) consider starting with our [R Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/r_basics_introduction/r_basics_introduction.md) or [Python Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/python_basics_variables_functions_methods/python_basics_variables_functions_methods.md) series first and then coming back here.

 **Learning Objectives**: